godotengine/godot-docs/tutorials/editor/upgrading_to_godot_4.rst

 Automatically renamed nodes and resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The list below refers to nodes which were simply renamed for consistency or clarity in Godot 4.0.
+The project upgrade tool renames them automatically in your scripts.

-The list below refers to the nodes' new names in Godot 4.0.
-In the transition between Godot 3.x and 4.0, dozens of nodes were renamed.
-3D nodes had a ``3D`` suffix added to them for consistency with their 2D counterparts.
-This conversion is automatic.
+One noteworthy set of renames is 3D nodes, which all got a ``3D`` suffix added for consistency with their 2D counterparts.
+For example, ``Area`` is now ``Area3D``.

-For ease of searching, this table lists all nodes and resources that were renamed in a way that does not involve only adding a ``3D`` suffix to the old name:
+For ease of searching, this table lists all nodes and resources that were renamed and are automatically converted, excluding the ones which only involved adding a ``3D`` suffix to the old name:

 +-----------------------------------------+-------------------------------------------+
 | Old name (Godot 3.x)                    | New name (Godot 4)                        |